May 03 2020 – Mike Yarbrough

 How to Learn More about Men’s Wedding Band Widths

 We've made rings of all widths and sizes, using alternative materials ranging from antique rifle stock wood to Colorado elk antler.
 Our goal is to create something that's more than just a piece of jewelry; we want to craft a one-of-a-kind object that truly represents the person who wears it.
-Because each ring is made by hand, we can create a truly unique ring in your desired width.Contact us today to talk with one of our wedding ring craftsmen about finding the right wedding band for you.
-We are always happy to answer all your questions about men's wedding band widths, styles and materials, or any other questions you may have.
+Because each ring is made by hand, we can create a truly unique ring in your desired width.To get started designing your own custom ring, order one of our ring sizers.
+Don't hesitate to send us an email at firstname.lastname@example.org if you have any questions.
+Our wedding ring craftsmen are always happy to answer any questions you may have about men's wedding band widths, styles and materials.